MarkAustinGrow/Angus-vibe/codebase_documentation.md

 - Refreshes the token if it's expired
 - Creates a new token if it doesn't exist or can't be refreshed
 - Saves the token for future use
+- Detects non-interactive environments using `sys.stdin.isatty()`
+- Skips OAuth authentication in non-interactive environments if configured to do so

 ##### Method: `upload_video`